 The C&AG considers that the approach adopted by the Department does not give a true and fair view of its financial performance or position.
 Furthermore, the approach does not provide the required accountability to Parliament.
 The C&AG has not, however, identified material inaccuracies in the financial statements of the individual bodies making up the group.

-Following the C&AG’s recommendation in 2013-14, the Department and HM Treasury are working to develop an alternative approach to accounting for academy trusts to improve the transparency to Parliament of academy trusts’ spending.
-The Department’s preferred option, which has been agreed ‘in principle’, subject to conditions, by HM Treasury and Parliament, is to remove the academy trusts’ financial results from the Department’s group financial statements and to reflect only grants paid to academies.
-The Department would then prepare a separate aggregated account for academies as at 31 August (the Sector Report).
+Following the C&AG’s recommendation in 2013-14, the Department and HM Treasury has developed an alternative approach to accounting for academy trusts to improve the transparency to Parliament of academy trusts’ spending.
+The Department will prepare a separate aggregated account for academies as at 31 August (the Sector Annual Report and Accounts known as SARA).
+This approach removes the academy trusts’ financial results from the Department’s group financial statements, which will instead reflect only grants paid to academies.

-The Sector Report option, if implemented effectively, will provide a solution to a number of the issues faced by the Department.
+The SARA, if implemented effectively, will provide a solution to a number of the issues faced by the Department.
 It will not, however, address all of the causes of error and uncertainty and limitations which the C&AG has identified such as the recognition of land and buildings.

 The C&AG has also qualified his regularity opinion on the 2015-16 financial statements because the Department’s spend has exceeded two of the budgetary limits set by Parliament.

 “The Department has many challenges to overcome if it is to implement successfully its plans to provide Parliament with a better picture of academy trusts’ spending next year.”Amyas Morse, head of the National Audit Office